ejsmont-artur/php-circuit-breaker/README.md

 The only potential performance impact is network connection time.
 If you chose to use remote memcached server or implement your own custom StorageAdapter.

-# Running tests

-* Tests are run via PHPUnit It is assumed to be installed via PEAR.
-* Tests can be ran using phpunit alone or via ant build targets.
-* The "ci" target generate code coverage repor, "phpunit" target does not.

-You can run all tests by any of the following:

-    ant
-    ant phpunit
-    ant ci

-You can run selected test case by running:

-    cd tests
-    phpunit Unit/Ejsmont/CircuitBreaker/Storage/Adapter/DummyAdapterTest.php

 ## Details

 Before documentation gets updated you can read more on the concept of circuit breaker and